23f2004440/Quiz_master/README.md

 # Quiz App

 ## Overview
 The *Quiz App* is a web-based application that allows users to take quizzes on various topics.
-It is built using Flask, Jinja2, HTML, CSS, and Flask-SQLAlchemy for database management.
+It uses Flask, Jinja2, HTML, CSS, and Flask-SQLAlchemy for database management.

 ## Features
 - User authentication (Login/Signup)